 Your teacher will light a candle and then put an empty glass over it.
 Look at what happens.

 Why did this happen?
 Write one sentence in your classwork book.

-With your friend, work out answers to these questions:
+Let's talk With your friend, work out answers to these questions:

 Why did the flame on the candle die?